BlockSigner/cove/site/content/english/lawyer.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< testimonial "testimonial/e-forsight-146w.png" "e-foresight Think Tank" >}}
-"Skribble offers a customer-friendly solution for qualified electronic signatures in Switzerland."
+"Skribble offers a customer-friendly <br class="hide-for-mobile">solution for qualified electronic signatures in Switzerland."
 {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{% content %}}
 {{% heading %}}
-# Skribble complies with the legal requirements for court processes
+# Skribble complies <br class="hide-for-mobile">with the legal requirements <br class="hide-for-mobile">for court processes
-You sign with legal effect and securely in accordance with the following requirements:
+You sign with legal effect and securely in accordance <br class="hide-for-mobile">with the following requirements:
 {{% /heading %}}

 {{% collapsible 1 "Requirement of written form according to OR/eIDAS" "check" %}}